Still Accepting Fall 2015 Applications!!!!!!

 - Meet with your high school counselor and/or principal to discuss the Dual Enrollment process.

-- Request a copy of your high school transcript from your high school guidance office.
+- Request a copy of your high school transcript from your high school guidance office/counselor.

-- Send your dual enrollment application and official High School transcript to the GRCC Admissions Office.
+- Send your dual enrollment application and official High School transcript to the GRCC Academic Outreach Office.

-Students are required to attend the Dual Enrollment Orientation program.
+Students are required to participate in one of several different types of Dual Enrollment Orientation opportunities (online or in person).
 Details are sent in the admissions letter.

 Winter – October 15

-If you have any further questions or would like additional assistance, please contact the Admissions Office at (616) 234-3567 or email email@example.com.
+If you have any further questions or would like additional assistance, please contact the Academic Outreach office at (616) 234-3007 or email firstname.lastname@example.org.